paulallies/expressjsintro/README.md

 </div>
 ```

 Run the application and notice that it now says "Express Movie App".
-Click the About link, and you see how that page shows "MVC Movie App", too.
+Click the About link, and you see how that page shows "Express Movie App", too.
 We were able to make the change once in the layout template and have all pages on the site reflect the new title.

 <img src="https://raw.github.com/paulallies/expressjsintro/master/tutorial/about.png" />